deepkit-rest/rest/src/rest/README.md

 }
 ```

-Note that `OneToMany` and `ManyToMany` relational fields are not yet supported.
+> `OneToMany` and `ManyToMany` relational fields are not yet supported.
 Basically relational fields with an `Array` type are not supported.

-We can customize its behavior by extending and overriding class members:
+We can customize its behavior by extending and overriding its class members:

 ```ts
 class AppFilter extends RestGenericFilter {